MaastrichtU-IDS/dsri-helm-charts/charts/jupyterlab/README.md

   --set image.addJupyterConfig=true
 ```

-You can also use this chart to deploy JupyterLab **on GPU** with the release name `jupyterlab-gpu` using the existing `anyuid` service account:
+You can also use this chart to deploy JupyterLab **on GPU**, here is an example with the release name `jupyterlab-gpu`, using the existing `anyuid` service account, and our custom [`ghcr.io/maastrichtu-ids/jupyterlab:tensorflow`](https://github.com/MaastrichtU-IDS/jupyterlab#jupyterlab-on-gpu-%EF%B8%8F) image based on [`nvcr.io/nvidia/tensorflow`](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow):

 ```bash
 helm install jupyterlab-gpu dsri/jupyterlab \